spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/edgeforge/check-efi-limit.md

 - [Git](https://cli.github.com/manual/installation).
 You can ensure git installation by issuing the git --version command.

+## Instructions

+Follow the instructions below to determine if your Edge host is capable of booting the ISO and the provider image.

-## Check Bootable EFI Size Limit for Hardware
+### Check Bootable EFI Size Limit for Hardware

 1. Check out the [CanvOS](https://github.com/spectrocloud/CanvOS.git) GitHub repository containing the starter code.